-On our quest for uncovering the best food and drink finds in a breathtaking destination like Hawaii, this combining incredible food and some Instagrammable views for one unforgettable experience.
+On our quest to uncover the best food and drink finds in a breathtaking destination like Hawaii, this combines incredible food and some Instagrammable views for one unforgettable experience.

 These days, the Kunia distillery grows sugarcane from Native Hawaiian varieties – which, even before the sugarcane industry took off the Hawaiians used for medicinal and ceremonial purposes – to produce small batch rum under their label, K≈ç Hana.

 Manulele gives daily tours, which begin with a taste of pure cane juice before being led to a viewing deck to take in Diamond Head, Pearl Harbor, and the Waianae mountains views.
 Then it’s on to learn about their distilling technique before another tasting – though this time, with rum made from their K≈ç, or sugarcane.
 A lot of the quality bars in Hawaii serve K≈ç Hana rum so make sure to look out for it when you next travel to Hawaii.

 We’ve mentioned how we’re fans of the hidden gem Upcountry Maui area, which is bursting with laid-back charm and lots of Upcountry-grown, farm-to-fork finds.
 Pro tip: In Upcountry, organic, sustainably produced cocktails are worth the drive, too.

 At family-owned Hawaii Sea Spirits Organic Farm and Distillery, sugarcane is harvested and distilled with ocean water that comes from deep beneath the sea off of Big Island’s coast.

 When you travel to Hawaii, plan a tour so you can see the whole process in action (and yes, it includes a tasting).
 The tour covers part of the farm’s 80 acres, which is situated on the volcanic slopes of Haleakala.